monsoonmaelstrom/book2/book2.md

 “Shit.
 She was your friend,” I mutter.
 Liam’s friend, and Henry’s.
 Gavin’s, Giorgi’s… She was everyone’s friend.

-“She was your friend too,” Liam says as I sink back beneath the water and finally let out the scream I’ve been repressing for the last several hours.
+“She was your friend too,” Liam reminds me, as I sink back beneath the water and finally let out the scream I’ve been repressing for the last several hours.

 I begin the process of incorporating this new knowledge into what I know about myself, and it is not going well for me.
 Liam finally reaches into the tub and pulls me up.
-Apparently he was counting too.
+Apparently, he was counting too.

 “For what it’s worth,” he says, “you made the least bad decision.”